It is unknown how long the legal bird housing measures will last for (image: Shutterstock)

 So what is bird flu, why are birds currently being forced to remain indoors - and why does avian influenza matter?

 Bird flu is a form of the influenza virus - the same family of viruses which cause flu in humans.

-These are totally different to coronaviruses - the family which Covid-19 belongs to.
+These are completely different to coronaviruses - the category Covid-19 is a part of.